emmericp/ixy/README.md

 It's the lowest common denominator that everyone should be able to understand -- this is for educational purposes only.
 I've taken care to keep the code simple and understandable.

-We are working on [implementations in different languages](https://github.com/ixy-languages/ixy-languages) including Rust, Go, Haskell, and OCaml.
+Check out our [implementations in other languages](https://github.com/ixy-languages/ixy-languages) (Rust, Go, C#, Java, OCaml, Haskell, Swift, JavaScript, and Python).

 ## I can't get line rate :(
-We are currently facing a weird problem that impacts performance if your CPU is too fast.
+There's a weird problem on some systems that causes it to slow down if the CPU is too fast.
 DPDK had the same problem in the past.
 Try applying bidirectional traffic to the forwarder and/or *underclock* your CPU to speed up ixy.

 ## It's more than ~1000 lines!
 There is a huge `ixgbe_type.h` file.
 `ixgbe_type.h` is copied from the Intel driver, it's only used as a machine-readable version of the datasheet.